International Vaccine Institute opens hub in Stockholm

 There's a long-term relationship of trust and accountability.
 IVI's work to accelerate vaccines for global health aligns with the Swedish government's health and sustainable development goals, which makes it really easy to work here.

-Invest Stockholm helped us understand locations for the eventual ‘permanent’ office, introduced us to potential biotech partners and helped us to understand some Swedish regulations regarding hiring, banking, and renting (since most of the non-Swedish staff will also need to rent residences)."
+Stockholm Business Region helped us understand locations for the eventual ‘permanent’ office, introduced us to potential biotech partners and helped us to understand some Swedish regulations regarding hiring, banking, and renting (since most of the non-Swedish staff will also need to rent residences)."

 The pandemic, in particular, highlighted time zone difficulties when communicating and collaborating with African sites, where many of the global healthcare challenges are found.
 From its Stockholm office, IVI can be much more active in discussions with organizations like WHO and Gavi while enhancing its work in Africa.